betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatAreCseSwRequirements.md

 given a software package to model the [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation), users may *require* that the package support anisotropic thermally conductive media or that it support strong scaling of the homogenous

-For software developers, requirements are necessary to understand the capabilities their software must meet.
-For software users, requirements are necessary
+For developers, requirements are necessary to understand the capabilities the software they create must meet.
+For users, sponsors and other stakeholders, requirements are necessary communicate to developers the capabilities they seek.
+Requiements serve to define a contract between those developing software and those using it.

-why need them?
-- establish terms of contract, scope of desgin,

-requirements vs. requirements specification

-types of requirements; functional, performance, interface, implementation, reliability, availability,
+It is common to have many different types of requirements in a full specification.
+These include functional, performance, interface, and reliability requirements.

-examples

-challenges in defining
+## Challenges Often Encountered in Defining Requirements
 - don't know what you don't know
 - verbiage steeped in how business is done today
 - often not fully specified (time vs. space)